chuawt/eda-starter/README.md

 # EDA Starter Jupyter Notebook Template
-> As a Dataquest 9-time Community Champion and Learning Assistant, I help review many notebooks from beginners focusing on exploratory data analysis (EDA).
+> As a Dataquest 11-time Community Champion and Learning Assistant, I review many notebooks from beginners focusing on exploratory data analysis (EDA).
 > As such, the purpose of publishing this notebook template to not for beginners to follow rigidly, but aim to make aware some of the structure, style, and common areas of analysis.